Chevrolet Corvette (C4): ZR1 (1990–1995)

 In order to transfer power efficiently to the rear wheels, a unique 6-speed manual transmission manufactured by ZF was installed with a code name of ML9.
 The transmission used Computer Aided Gear Selection (CAGS) which forced the driver to shift from first to fourth under low power urban driving conditions.
-The transmission has a tweaked ring and pinion ratio of 3.54:1 and a lower final drive ratio of 3.33:1.
+The rear differential had a final drive ratio of 3.45:1.

 Other exterior modifications include a hard coated acrylic roof panel, and seven additional exterior colors.
 The interior came standard with leather sports seats and a Delco/Bose sound system.

 Tested performance figures by Road & Track magazine include a 0–60 mph acceleration time of 4.9 seconds, a quarter mile time of 13.4 seconds, braking distance of 132 ft from 60 mph and 233 ft from 80 mph along with skidpad acceleration of 0.94 g.
 The car's tested top speed by the magazine amounted to 179 mph.
 Car and Driver magazine achieved a 0–60 mph time of 4.5 seconds, a quarter mile time of 12.8 seconds at 111 mph and skidpad (300 ft) acceleration of 0.89 g.

 GM found that the engine required special assembly, and that neither the Corvette plant in Bowling Green, Kentucky, nor any of their normal production facilities could handle the workload, so Mercury Marine corporation of Stillwater, Oklahoma, was contracted to assemble the engines under their MerCruiser division, due to their experience in working with aluminum, and ship them to the Corvette factory in Bowling Green where the ZR1s were being assembled.
 The engine assembly involved 95% drilling and boring completed at the Mercury Marine plant.
 The engine was largely assembled by hand and was tested on an engine stand before being sent to Chevrolet.
 Mercury Marine secured two LT5 V8 engines for itself.
 These engines were used in the ZR1 owned by the company president and a custom made speedboat called the "Wette Vette".
 The engine was modified to be used in the boat and had an increased output of 420 hp.

 The ZR1 was introduced at the 1989 Geneva Motor Show and went on sale later that year and was available only as a fastback coupe bodystyle with a removable roof panel.
 It was distinguishable from other Corvette coupes by its wider tail section, 11-inch wide rear wheels and its new convex rear fascia with four square shaped taillights along with a special red ZR1 badge in between.